xifeiwu/lib-net/README.md

 Not so commonly used code, and usually based on third party modules.

-This lib include netwrok related common logic.
+This lib include netwrok related common logic based on node runtime.